zbabac/VCT/README.txt

 I use this tool regularly for 2 tasks

 - 1 to full convert bunch of HD files from smartphone (they are too big, 1 minute - 200 MB).
-I use preset "slower", quality "25" and get 5-10 times smaller files without loosing quality - you can experiment with values - for SD video, use quality "21";
+At "Convert" Tab use preset "slower", quality "25" and get 5-10 times smaller files without loosing quality - you can experiment with values - for SD video, use quality "21" - then select multiple files and drag them to the list of button "Multiple Input Files"

 - 2 to transcode MKV movies to MP4 quickly without changing quality.
 Just select all of them in Windows Explorer and drag them to the button "Input File(s) to Transcode" on "Transcode" tab.
 Then just click "Start".
 It takes 2-5 minutes per movie (depending on the length of the movie, avg. movie is 90+ minutes long);